tonglin2003/Recipe-Finder-Project/README.md

 Iteration 6: (Update and delete)
+  - Change the Router to the newest 6.4 version to able to use loader and action.
+But used a bit different format to the tutorial but they are the same.
   - Update function is located inside the "{url}/user/myrecipe" and triggered by clicking the Edit button
   - the delete function is located next to the edit button